 - Check if you can get any other financial support

-But remember you will have to pay the advance back; so always ask for budgeting advice and only take the advance for essential bills.
+But remember you will have to pay the advance back; so always ask for budgeting advice and only take the advance for your rent or essential bills.

 - Step 4: Attend your interview